martinkearn/Content/Blogs/Using the Project Oxford Emotion API in C# and JavaScript.md

 As you can see from the data, the API recognised her face (it can actually support up to 64 faces in a single image) and has analysed her emotions in the picture.

-Madison's primary emotion was Contempt for which she scored 57%, then Disgust which was 22% and a light smattering of Anger at 10%.
-In case you are wondering, this is what a 3-year-old with very little respect for her father think when her father tells her she cannot have _another_ piece of chocolate.
+Madison's primary emotion was contempt for which she scored 57%, then disgust which was 22% and a light smattering of anger at 10%.
+In case you are wondering, this is what a 3-year-old with very little respect for her father thinks when her father tells her she cannot have _another_ piece of chocolate!

 I'll spend the rest of the article outlining how you work with the API.
 You can find code samples in both C# and JavaScript in this GitHub repo: https://github.com/martinkearn/Project-Oxford-Emotion-API-sample.
 If anyone wants to implement the API in another language or technology (Windows UWP, IOS, Android, Office add-ins, PHP, Node, Powershell, Whatever-floats-yer-boat.js), I'm very open to pull requests! :)